OWASP/www-chapter-los-angeles/index.md

 Meet upwards of 70–80 potential new clients.
 Be recognized as a local supporter by:

 - Posting your company logo on the local chapter page and on our Luma event listings
-- Having your marketing write-up included in email blasts sent prior to monthly meetings
+- Having your marketing write up included in email blasts sent prior to monthly meetings
 - Having a table at the local chapter meeting with lots of time to meet and greet attendees
 - Promoting your products and services
 - Bringing a raffle prize to gather business cards and contact information